slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 > *"Self-sufficiency is the greatest of all wealth."
 -- Epicurus [-341]*

-> *"Being poor is not having too little, it is wanting more."
+> *"Being poor is not having too little, it is wanting more." (...)
+"Wealth is the slave of a wise man.
+The master of a fool."
 -- Seneca [-004]*

 > *"All my possessions for a moment of time."